pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 console.log(isPrime(4));
 ```

-Now, write a loop that starts at 2 (the smallest number we can check) to up to, but not including our number.
+Write a loop that starts at 2 (the smallest number we can check) up to, but not including our number.

-Let's just console log that our loop is just looping over the correct values:
+Let's console log that our loop is just looping over the correct values:

 ```js
 const isPrime = (num) => {